amiaopensource/av-python-carpentry/_episodes/03-transcoding-one-file.md

 ~~~
 {: .language-python}

-We can double check that we're in the right place by again running the `getcwd()` command:
+We can double check that we're in the right place by using Python's `getcwd()` command.
+This is part of the `os` module in Python so we'll need to load the module first.:

 ~~~
+import os
 os.getcwd()
 ~~~
 {: .language-python}